camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

 </process>
 ```

 If you deploy multiple processes with the same key, they are treated as individual versions of the same process definition by the process engine.
+Please refer to [Process Versioning]({{< relref "user-guide/process-engine/process-versioning.md" >}}) for details.

 ## Suspend Process Definitions